DebapriyaSengupta28/FreeLibrary-prototype-/README.md

 - This repository is a prototype and does not reflect the final version of the project.
 - The project is still under development, and there might be issues or bugs in the Vercel output, such as server problems.
+- This project is created for educational purposes.

 ## Running the Project Locally